-Never one to shy away from a challenge, she is passionate about the regeneration of Dumfries and can’t wait to get stuck in and bring The Guild and Dumfries Makers Market to life.
+Never one to shy away from a challenge, she is passionate about the regeneration of Dumfries and can’t wait to get stuck in and bring The Guild and Dumfries Market Festival to life.

 Leah is co-founder and Director at The Guild.
 She is a designer, maker and educator, and has taught her popular sewing & creative classes in Dumfries for over 8 years.
 She used to lecture at university and college as she's a professionally trained fashion designer.
 Leah has an eye for detail and can be a bit of a perfectionist when it comes to her work.

 To relax she loves walks along the many beautiful beaches near where she lives usually with a camera in hand.
 She also enjoys pottering about in her garden, growing vegetables, lots of flowers and has four hens.

 Colour, print and pattern inspire her designs along with found objects and forgotten fabrics.
 She loves nothing better than a really good rummage at a car booty.
 She believes passionately about this project and feels that if it is allowed to proceed it will play a part in helping the town centre to become a place to be proud of.
 Her determination, hard work and perceverance will make it happen.